$\aleph_1$-free abelian non-Archimedean Polish groups

 \section{Abstract}

-An uncountable $\aleph_1$-free group can not admit a Polish group topology but an uncountable $\aleph_1$-free abelian group can, as witnessed e.g. by the Baer-Specker group $\mathbb{Z}^\omega$, in fact, more strongly, $\mathbb{Z}^\omega$ is separable.
+An uncountable $\aleph_1$-free group cannot admit a Polish group topology but an uncountable $\aleph_1$-free abelian group can, as witnessed, for example, by the Baer-Specker group $\mathbb{Z}^\omega$; more strongly, $\mathbb{Z}^\omega$ is separable.
 In this paper we investigate $\aleph_1$-free abelian non-Archimedean Polish groups.
 We prove two main results.
-The first is that there are continuum many separable (and so torsionless, and so $\aleph_1$-free) abelian non-Archimedean Polish groups which are not topologically isomorphic to product groups and are pairwise not continuous homomorphic images of each other.
+The first is that there are continuum many separable (and so torsionless, and so $\aleph_1$-free) abelian non-Archimedean Polish groups which are pairwise not topologically isomorphic.
 The second is that the following four properties are complete co-analytic subsets of the space of closed abelian subgroups of $S_\infty$: separability, torsionlessness, $\aleph_1$-freeness and $\mathbb{Z}$-homogeneity.